7 REASONS WHY “COST REDUCTION” ATTEMPTS AFTER DESIGN DOESN’T

 of silicon integration (VLSI, ASICs), eliminate cuts and jumpers, and combine

-circuit boards, possibly to the extent where card cages can be eliminated.
+circuit boards, possibly to the extent where inter-board wiring operations can be eliminated.

 products or its own Platform.